Skip to main content

 How will students be enrolled in the First-Year Seminar?

-Students provide preferences for FYS 100 course topics, and registration is based on availability and scheduling fit.
-Not all students will be registered for their preferred course, but can switch sections with instructor permission and based on availability of seats in other sections.
+For fall sections, students provide preferences for FYS 100 course topics, and registration is based on availability and scheduling fit.
+Not all students will be registered for their preferred course but can switch sections with instructor permission and based on availability of seats in other sections.
+For spring sections, students register during their normal registration period and can select any section based on availability.

 Will specific sections be offered for students in particular majors or programs?